-The Directors and the Manager are aware of their duty to act in the interests of the Company and acknowledge that there are risks associated with investment in companies that fail to conduct business in a socially responsible manner.
-The Manager's ESG assessment of investee companies focuses on their impact on the environment as well as broader social themes such as the companies' approach to diversity and inclusion in the workplace and their work with charities.
-Further details can be found in the Chairman's Statement on pages 12 and 13, the Investment Manager's Review on pages 27 and 28 and in the Statement of Corporate Governance on page 63.
+The Directors and the Manager are aware of their duty to act in the interests of the Company, and acknowledge that there are risks associated with investment in companies that fail to conduct business in a socially responsible manner.

+The Manager's ESG assessment of investee companies focuses on their impact on the environment, as well as broader social themes such as their approach to diversity and inclusion in the workplace, and their work with charities.
+This has been reflected in a number of recent new investments.

+Further details can be found in the Chairman's Statement on page 12, the Investment Manager's Review on pages 26 and 27, and in the Statement of Corporate Governance on page 58.